bsgbryan/madul/README.md

 The `invoke`, `resolve`, `reject`, and `update` madul-level events all receive the following information:

-+ `uuid` A universally unique id for the method invocation
++ `uuid` A universally unique identifier for the method invocation
 + `args` The arguments passed to the method invocation/state callback
-+ `timesamp` A microsecond precision timestamp (represented as an integer) for when the event occured
++ `timestamp` A microsecond precision timestamp (represented as an integer) for when the event occured

 #### User created events

-You can create new madul level event types simply by passing dot-delimited strings to `fire`.
+You can create new madul-level event types simply by passing dot-delimited strings to `fire`.

 You can also create entirely new global event types by passing dot-delimited strings to `Madul.FIRE`. _Please be very careful when doing this._